jhd8593/pera-demo-dapp/README.md

-# Pera Wallet Example Demo dApp
+# Game on Algorand

-- You can check live demo from [here](https://perawallet.github.io/pera-demo-dapp/)
+- In Progress